mathiasvck/mathiasvck/README.md

 ### 👋 Hi, I'm Mathias

 - 👨 &nbsp; I'm a software development enthusiast and newbie
-- 💼 &nbsp; Currently working as web merchandiser at Decathlon, transitioning to front-end developer
+- 💼 &nbsp; Currently working as financial advisor, but looking to start a side-business
-- 🎓 &nbsp; I’m currently studying Programming at HoGent in Belgium
-- 📖 &nbsp; Learning HTML/CSS/JS and C#
+- 📖 &nbsp; Learning HTML , CSS and

 ### 🛠 Tech Stack